 - Don’t try to lose weight:

 Trying to lose weight during the holidays only adds stress to what can already be a stressful time of year.
-Enjoy yourself, make healthier decisions because you want to, not because of a weight lose goal.
+Enjoy yourself, and make healthier decisions because you want to, not because of the weight loss goal.
 Avoiding weight gain is the key to success during the holiday season.

 - Avoid the extra: